 Shawn Lawson is a computational artist and researcher creating the computational sublime.
-He performs under the pseudonym Obi-Wan Codenobi where he live-codes real-time computer graphics with his open source software, The Force.
-Lawson’s other work explores with a range of technology: stereoscopy, camera vision, touch screens, game controllers, hand-held devices, random number generators; and output formats: print, sculpture, mobile apps, instruction sets, animation, and interactive.
+He performs under the pseudonym Obi-Wan Codenobi where he live-codes real-time computer graphics with his open source software, The Force and The Dark Side.
+Lawson’s other work explores a range of technology: stereoscopy, camera vision, touch screens, game controllers, hand-held devices, random number generators; and output formats: print, sculpture, mobile apps, instruction sets, animation, and interactive.

 Lawson has received support from from the Electronic Media and Film Program at the New York State Council on the Arts, the Experimental Television Center’s Finishing Funds Program, Kamel Lazaar Foundation, CultureHub’s Micro-Residency, and Signal Culture’s Toolmakers in Residency.
 Lawson studied fine arts at Carnegie Mellon University and École Nationale Supèrieure des Beaux-Arts.
 He received his MFA in Art and Technology Studies from the School of the Art Institute of Chicago in 2003.
 He is a Professor of Computer Visualization and Graduate Program Director in the Department of Art at Rensselaer Polytechnic Institute and selectively consults for independent artists and commercial R&D branches.